gboduljak/seam-carving/README.md

 1. Calculate the energy metric of each pixel.
    There are numerous methods covering this topic.
 The most popular approaches are **gradient magnitude**, **entropy**, **visual saliency map**, **eye-gaze movement**...
 I have chosen to approximate **gradient magnitude** by using a well known convolution **Sobel operator (3x3)**.
 This is a discrete differentiation operator usually used as a step in edge detection problem.
 [Learn more about Sobel here](https://en.wikipedia.org/wiki/sobel_operator)
 2. Having computed the energy metric, find the lowest energy horizontal or vertical path - seam.
-   This problem reduced to the shortest path problem solvable by many algorithms (Dijkstra's algorithm, Bellman-Ford...), but there is a beautiful and optimal dynamic programming solution I have decided to implement.
+   This problem can be reduced to the shortest path problem which is solvable by many graph algorithms (Dijkstra's algorithm, Bellman-Ford...), but there is a beautiful and optimal dynamic programming solution.
    It is interesting to note I have recently encountered [a surprisingly similar programming interview problem](https://leetcode.com/problems/minimum-path-sum/) solving exactly 'the lowest energy' problem.
 3. Remove the lowest energy seam from the image